 Ease of Set-Up

 The Jannu is easy to pitch and takes four steps.
 (1) Stake out the base of the tent, (2) insert the poles into color-coded, two-foot long sleeves, (3) snap the poles into alternating plastic clips, and (4) stake out the vestibules and guylines.
 Hilleberg uses a unique design, where the poles are on the outside of the entire unit.
-The inner tent connects to the outer fly via dozens of elasticized toggles.
+The inner tent and the outer fly are connected via dozens of elasticized toggles.
 Both the inner and outer tents can be pitched by themselves.

 The above chart shows how the other tents in our lineup fared in the Ease of Set-Up metric compared to the Jannu.

 The Jannu's pitch-the-outside-first design is superior to traditional double-wall tents.
 It's easier for one person to set it up, and you can even keep your gloves on.
 Since you're not setting the inner tent up first without the fly, it won't get wet if its raining or snowing out.
 Once you insert the poles into the sleeves, they stand up by themselves, so you don't have to awkwardly try to balance one pole while setting up another.

 These details make the setup more straightforward than nearly every other double-wall dome tent we've tested.
 The difference is significant regardless of the conditions but becomes greater as the weather worsens.
 Two people can have the tent pitched and tied out in super-strong storm mode in under five minutes.
 See the video for setup instructions.

 The Jannu is full-on expedition-worthy, but weighs less than comparably strong models.